MaxSchoon/ImageGenStudio/README.md

 Just make sure your server is located in a region where Google's image generation API is available.
 See [Google's available regions](https://ai.google.dev/available_regions) for details.

+## Error Handling

+The app includes comprehensive error handling:
+- Network errors show connection issues
+- API errors display the status code and error message
+- Missing configuration prompts you to add the API key
+- Check the browser console and server logs for detailed error information if generation fails

 ## License

 ISC